digitalocean/do-dcgm-exporter/README.md

 - please create a [standalone installation of DCGM](https://docs.digitalocean.com/products/droplets/how-to/gpu/enable-metrics/#install-dcgm).
 - configure the NVIDIA [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) to connect to the remote `nv-hostengine` serving on `localhost:5555` (via flag `-r localhost:5555`).

-The DigitalOcean DCGM exporter connects to a `nv-hostengine` process serving on `localhost:5555`.
+The DigitalOcean DCGM-Exporter connects to a `nv-hostengine` process serving on `localhost:5555`.

 # Testing Restrictions

-The DigitalOcean DCGM exporter is a thin wrapper around the DCGM-Exporter.
+The DigitalOcean DCGM-Exporter is a thin wrapper around the DCGM-Exporter.
 While this has the benefit of being able to reuse functionality, it restricts the DigitalOcean DCGM-Exporter to the boundaries setup by the DCGM-Exporter code.
 Specifically, variables required for [mocking hardware (GPUs, NVSwitches, ...) are not exported](https://github.com/NVIDIA/dcgm-exporter/blob/rel_3.3.6-3.4.2/pkg/dcgmexporter/system_info.go#L31).